Pollen allergy patients advised to take precautionary measures

 -

-Pollen allergy patients advised to take precautionary measuresFebruary 19, 2017Print : Islamabad
+Pollen allergy patients advised to take precautionary measuresFebruary 19, 2017Print : National

 Talking to APP, Dr Shareef Astori said allergy shots work like a vaccine.